FYSETC/FYSETC-Cheetah-v2/README.md

 #### Step 3.
 Upload the firmware

-Now you can connect and flash the Spider board with stm32cubeprogrammer with the following operation.
+Now you can connect and flash the Cheetah board with stm32cubeprogrammer with the following operation.

 ![1574386395071](images/c2.png)